charliethebrown12/startup/README.md

 **Frontend makes WebSocket connection** - Yes!
 **Data sent over WebSocket connection** - Yes!
 **WebSocket data displayed** - Notifications are displayed in real time with the information of what movie was added.

+### React Deliverable

+For this deliverable I converted the entire application over to React and deployed it so it has the same functionality as before.

+**Bundled and transpiled** - Completed
+**Components** - Rendering the movies that are already in the database are coomponents for both the Charles and Ryan pages and have different calls to work
+**Router** - Router routes between the different pages of the application **Hooks** - UseState and UseEffect are both used to track changes in the cards displayed on the Charles and Ryan pages.